-- 1. Demonstrate ways to maintain a safe and healthy environment. - 2.
-Develop and implement an integrated lesson plan and/or learning centers that incorporate two developmental areas of early childhood education. - 3.
-Demonstrate basic knowledge of early childhood education development.
+- Upon successful completion of this program, students will be able to: - Demonstrate ways to maintain a safe and healthy environment.
+1. - 2.
+Develop and implement an integrated lesson plan and/or learning centers that incorporate two developmental areas of early childhood education. - Demonstrate basic knowledge of early childhood education development.
+3.